A deliciously quick and simple way to enjoy the flavours of spanakopita

 In this recipe we opted to use dried mint, mainly because that is what we had on hand.
 If you have fresh mint, feel free to use that instead.
 The amount of herbs used is really up to your discretion; if you are not sure whether you would enjoy more or less of a certain herb start with our recipe and play around with the amounts from there.

-You can of course use any pasta shape you like for your spanakopasta.
+You can use any pasta shape you like for your spanakopasta.
 We love the way the spaghetti and spinach twirl around the fork together, but if you don’t think that this would bring you joy feel free to switch the pasta shape up!

 The recipe says to serve immediately because this dish is best enjoyed warm, when the feta is gooey and wonderful.
 Having said that, this makes a perfect take along lunch that needs a simple reheat in the microwave.